-In addition to bycatch, other fisheries effects (e.g. prey depletion) could be a cause of the population decrease observed for Risso's dolphins in the western Ligurian Sea.
+In addition to bycatch, other fisheries effects e.g., prey depletion, could be a cause of the population decrease observed for Risso's dolphins in the western Ligurian Sea.
 Local fishery landings in the Ligurian Sea have been significantly decreasing, as have the fish catches in the Gulf of Lion (Azzelino et al., 2016).
 Few of the main cephalopod prey species of Risso's dolphins are commercially important.
-Nevertheless, the main threat is that these decreasing trends could lead to reductions in prey populations of Risso's dolphins or otherwise disrupt food webs in habitat where Risso's dolphins forage (Bearzi et al., 2010).
+Nevertheless, the main threat is that these decreasing trends could directly lead to reductions in prey populations of Risso's dolphins or otherwise indirectly disrupt food webs in habitat where Risso's dolphins forage (Bearzi et al., 2010).
+So, overfishing, impact of other stressors (contaminants, noise...) and also global warming and acidification of the Mediterranean Sea can lead to squid's prey of Risso's dolphin depletion.